Dannyboi63/alx-pre_course/0x01-git/README.md

-my readme is up to date now
+my readme is up to date now thank u